 - Do we need the data requested by the form?

 Sometimes the forms may require the user to add critical information that might go wrong.
 So as you design, see if you can fetch the required details automatically on the form.
-For example, retrieve the credit card details as the user enters their id details.
+For example, retrieve the credit card details as the user enters their ID details.

 - Can we get the data some other way?

-Sometimes, the client who has registered with you need not fill the form again.
+Sometimes, the client who has registered with you need not fill out the form again.
 Instead, fetch the details and move him to the next page or skip the entire form-filling for him.
 For example, asking the customer to verify his fetched credit card details, rather than requesting them to retype.